mara-dc/mara-dc/README.md

 ## Hi there 👋

+I'm learning Python and SQL.
+I'm putting all my exercises here for ✨*organization*✨

 <!--
 **mara-dc/mara-dc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.